davidhudsont/TCES_420_Project3_Scheduling/README.md

 * I/O Threads : David V

 ## Multiple Branches
-I have created multiple branches with our names the master branch will get updated when we implement successfully a new function or method.
+I have created multiple branches with our names.
+The master branch will get updated when we implement successfully a new function or method.